tamotam-com/tamotam-website/README.md

 ## Feedback on using v0

-- Responsive Web Design (RWD) needs minor tweaks before production-ready
+- Responsive Web Design (RWD) needs minor tweaks before production-ready.
-- When running a prompt, the result is there, but on the next prompt the app often almost always requires browser reload
+- When running a prompt, the result is there, but on the next prompt the app often almost always requires browser reload.
 - Image optimization improvements related to LCP, `<Image />` from `next/image` could've been used instead of `<img>` (tweak in `images.unoptimized: true` was required to deploy statically).
 - Aligning text to good lucking doesn't work - almost doesn't make a use of centering and justyfing text.
 - Animations aren't working, in best case **heavily** broken.